 Once you've determined what that mix looks like for you, the next step is to set up automatic transfers into separate accounts just after pay day.
 This way, your 'rainy day' and 'one day' money isn't tempting you to spend by sitting in your everyday account.

-"Consider your discretionary or everyday lifestyle spending, too," says Natalie.
+"Consider your discretionary or everyday lifestyle spending, too," says Nathalie.
 "Are you comfortable with this amount or are there areas where you'd like to cut back?"

 Collect all your bills and bank statements to get a clear idea of your spending habits.
 Budgeting for those things you enjoy, such as eating or going to the movies, is just as important as saving but it will be probably be necessary to adjust your lifestyle to cut back some of those expenses.